mschuldt/ga-tools/README.md

 The boot streams names for the `--bootstream` option are named after the node they are loaded into.
 The following types are supported:
- - `708` Asynchronous serial boot.
+ - `708` (alias `async`) Asynchronous serial boot.
- - `708-300` For loading code into node 300 via another ga144
-    which is loaded from node 708.
-Use this for the target chip on the Greenarrrays evalboard.
+ - `708-300` (alias `target`) For loading code into node 300 via another ga144 which is loaded from node 708.
+Use this for the target chip on the Greenarrays evalboard.
-    Currently this only allows loading code into the target chip, both chips cannot be programmed at once.
  - `300` 2-wire synchronous boot.
-Used by the 708-300 stream
+Used by the `708-300` stream

+The boot stream type defaults to `708` with one chip and `708-300` with two chips.

+If stream `708-300` is used to load code into both chips, they must be named "host" and "target".
+The "target" chip gets its bootstream loaded through the "host" chip.

 # Documentation